Stochastic Optimization Approaches for an Operating Room and Anesthesiologist Scheduling Problem: Literature Review

 Focusing on hedging against worst-case scenarios, RO often yields overly conservative decisions \citep{Roos_den-Hertog:2020}.
-One alternative is DRO, an approach that dates back to Scarf (1958) and has been of growing interest in recent years \citep{Delage_Ye:2010, Rahimian_Mehrotra:2022}.
+One alternative is DRO, an approach that dates back to \cite{Scarf:1958} and has been of growing interest in recent years \citep{Delage_Ye:2010, Rahimian_Mehrotra:2022}.
 Specifically, in DRO, one assumes that the \textit{distribution} of random parameters resides in some ambiguity set, i.e., a family of distributions \citep{Delage_Ye:2010,Goh_Sim:2010,Rahimian_Mehrotra:2022}.
 Accordingly, one minimizes the worst-case \textit{expected} behavior over distributions in the ambiguity set.
-This reduces conservatism as compared to the RO approach while relaxing the stringent assumption in the SP approach that distributions are known with certainty.
-Despite these attractive features, the use of DRO models in the OR scheduling literature has been relatively sparse. \cite{Wang_et_al:2019} extended the study by \cite{Denton_et_al:2010} using the DRO approach, where the ambiguity set captures the support, mean, and mean absolute deviation of surgery durations.
-While the model can be reformulated as a mixed-integer linear program (MILP), to efficiently solve large-scale instances, they proposed a heuristic method to solve their model. \cite{Shehadeh:2022} studied an OR scheduling problem with emergency surgery capacity under a Wasserstein distance-based ambiguity set of surgery duration.
-An equivalent MILP reformulation was derived and the results indicate the benefits of the DRO approach.
-We emphasize that the models by \cite{Wang_et_al:2019} and \cite{Shehadeh:2022} do not consider the need to assign both an OR and an anesthesiologist to each surgery, and do not consider the surgery sequencing and scheduling decisions that are part of our ORASP. \cite{Deng_et_al:2019} proposed a DRO model with chance constraints that integrates surgery-to-OR assignment, sequencing, and scheduling decisions in multiple ORs. \cite{Dean_et_al:2022} proposed a DRO model for the single-OR scheduling problem in \cite{Denton_Gupta:2003} that decides the surgery schedule times for a fixed surgery sequence.
-The ambiguity set captures quantiles of surgery durations predicted from quantile regression forests.
-For other recent DRO approaches in healthcare scheduling, see, e.g., \cite{Bansal_et_al:2021a}, \cite{Keyvanshokooh_et_al:2020}, and the references therein.
+This reduces conservatism as compared with the RO approach while relaxing the stringent assumption in the SP approach that distributions are known with certainty.
+Despite these attractive features, the use of DRO models in the OR scheduling literature has been relatively sparse.